 Most likely, the beginning and ending of the music you choose won’t perfectly align with the length of your video.
 Fading in the music volume at the beginning of the video and fading out at the end of the video enhances the finished feel of the movie.
 It also gives the viewer audible indications of the beginning and end of the video so these portions don’t feel unexpectedly cutoff or incomplete.
 To me, this very small change made a really big difference.

 Below, you can see the Music Edit functions have a simple and straightforward toolbar to make the changes easy.

 You Can Definitely Make Family Videos

 Before taking an hour or two to figure out how to make these videos, it completely intimidated me.
-I remember sitting in a blog conference about a year ago listening to a speaker talk about the growth of video.
+I remember sitting in a blog conference years ago listening to a speaker talk about the growth of video.
 I barely listened, writing it off as something outside of my comfort zone.
 I’ll never do that, I thought…

 Making just a few movies taught me I how wrong I was.
 The software companies have made movie making intuitive and easy for all of us.
 Cool tools to make family videos continue to come out, especially as smartphone apps, all the time.

 If you’re curious about video or have been thinking about trying it out, definitely give it a shot.
 Be sure to give yourself a good window of uninterrupted time the first time you try it out.
 But you can definitely do it!